Cau393/MassEmailSender/README.md

   - **Secure API Key Handling:** Uses a `.env` file to keep your SendGrid API key secure and out of the source code.
   - **Easy File Selection:** User-friendly dialogs to select Excel files, attachment PDFs, and certificate folders.
   - **Log Saving:** Option to save the detailed sending log to a `.txt` file for record-keeping.
+  - **Smart Log Replacement:** When you select a new Excel file, certificate folder, or attachment, the log window will **replace** the previous line for that selection, keeping the log clean and up-to-date.

 ## Requirements